Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/NewProject.md

 4. Add readable names for input actions to the controls menu.

-    1. Open `input_options_menu.tscn` (or `master_options_menu_with_tabs.tscn`, which contains an instance of the scene).
+    1. Open `input_options_menu.tscn`.
-    2. Select the `Controls` node.
+    2. In the scene tree, select the `Controls` node.
+    3. In the node inspector, select the desired input remapping mode (defaults to `List`).
+    4. In the scene tree, select `InputActionsList` or `InputActionsTree`, depending on the choice of input remapping.
+The other node should be hidden.
-    3. Update the `Input Action Names` and corresponding `Readable Action Names` to show user-friendly names for the project's input actions.
+    5. In the node inspector, update the `Input Action Names` and corresponding `Readable Action Names` to show user-friendly names for the project's input actions.
-    4. Save the scene.
+    6. Save the scene.

 5. Add / remove configurable settings to / from menus.